 The videos below explain Pascal, Fermat, and finally the problem of points, over which probability theory was first developed by Pascal and Fermat.

 PHILOSOPHY – Blaise Pascal.
 Pascal revolutionized mathematics in his early years, then moved on to science where he dabbled in gambling again by inventing the Roulette wheel while exploring perpetual motion.
 He then mostly gave up on math and science to become one of history’s most famous philosophers in the ripe old age of twenty-something (26 if the above video is correct) after a spiritual experience.
-Pascal had poor health, especially after his 18th year, and his death came just two months after his 39th birthday.
+Pascal had poor health, especially in his late teens and 20s.
+He died just two months after his 39th birthday.

 Fermat’s Theorems – Professor Raymond Flood.
 Fermat, like Pascal, was integral in many discoveries outside of probability including infinitesimal calculus (which Newton and Leibniz built on) and analytical geometry (Descartes and Fermat can be considered the fathers of analytical geometry).